 While the demands of academia can often feel more intense than a full-time job, some other commitments are of equal importance.
 One item deserving your time and attention?
 Your health and wellness.
 Not only can prioritizing exercise help you avoid falling prey to the “freshman 15,” but it also offers countless benefits, including everything from increased energy to better cognitive function.
-While squeezing in your workout can be easier said than done sometimes, these six tips can help you find time for fitness.
+Squeezing in your workout can be easier said than done sometimes.
+Here are six of the best ways for students to stay fit and healthy:

 1. Clean Up Your Room